Even Order Explicit Symplectic Geometric Algorithms for Solving Quaternions in Guidance Navigation and Control via Diagonal Pad\'{e} Approximation and Cayley Transform: Introduction

 \section{Introduction}

-Quaternions have been widely utilized in aerospace\cite{Wie1985,Wie1989,Wie1995,Wie2002,Kuipers2002} aeronautics\cite{Friedland1978,Kim2004,Rogers2007,Zhong2012, Cooke1992,Allerton2009,Diston2009,JSBSim2014}, robotics \cite{Yuan1988,Funda1990,Chou1992,Fjellstad1994,Zamani2013,Murartal2015orb-slam, CHRobotics}, computer vision\cite{Szeliski2010CVbook} and computer graphics\cite{Vince2011}.
-A comprehensive review of fundamental results about linear quaternion differential equations is presented by Kou and Xia \cite{Kou2015}.
-The key advantages for quaternions stimulating many researches and applications lie in two facts: \begin{itemize} \item Geometrical singularity can be avoided when the romation matrices are parameterized with quaternions instead of Euler angles. \item Multiplications and additions are enough for computing quaterions, which implies that quaternions are appropriate for realtime applications because of low computational complexity. \end{itemize} For the navigation, control and guidance problems, the key issue is to find stable and precise numeric solution to the Robinson's \textit{quaternion kinematical differential equation} (QKDE) \cite{Robinson1958}
+Quaternions have been widely utilized in aerospace\cite{Wie1985,Wie1989,Wie1995,Wie2002,Kuipers2002}, aeronautics\cite{Friedland1978,Kim2004,Rogers2007,Zhong2012, Cooke1992,Allerton2009,Diston2009,JSBSim2014}, robotics \cite{Yuan1988,Funda1990,Chou1992,Fjellstad1994,Zamani2013,Murartal2015orb-slam, CHRobotics}, computer vision\cite{Szeliski2010CVbook} and computer graphics\cite{Vince2011}.
+The comprehensive review of fundamental results about linear quaternion differential equations are presented by Kou \& Xia \cite{Kou2018} and Kartiwa \cite{Kartiwa2023}.
+The key advantages for quaternions stimulating many researches and applications lie in two facts: \begin{itemize} \item Geometrical singularity can be avoided when the rotation matrices are parameterized with quaternions instead of Euler angles. \item Multiplications and additions are enough for computing quaternions, which implies that quaternions are appropriate for real-time applications because of low computational complexity. \end{itemize}